Teen vaping: Head in the clouds

 "These companies use marketing strategies that target youth and work to get them hooked early — including marketing exotic flavors," Wagner said.

 Juul is best known for its device that resembles a USB drive.

 Smith was never attracted to the flavors, but rather the device's sleek look.
 He said they are also reliable and easy to charge.

-An 18-year-old female from West Linn, who also spoke on the condition of anonymity, said she likes Juuls because the look is more appealing than other brands and it can be carried anywhere.
+An 18-year-old female from West Linn, who also spoke on the condition of anonymity, said she likes Juul because the look is more appealing than other brands and it can be carried anywhere.

-The cucumber flavor and other fruity flavors are no longer sold in traditional retail stores, though all flavors are still available online on Juul's website through age-verification technology that aims to block people under the age of 21 from purchasing products.
+The cucumber flavor and other fruity flavors have since been removed from store shelves, though all flavors are still available online on Juul's website through age-verification technology that aims to block people under the age of 21 from purchasing products.

 E-cigarettes, which are meant to reduce cigarette smoking, have actually contributed to a rise in underage tobacco use, according to the FDA.
 The Centers for Disease Control and Prevention lists e-cigarettes as the "most commonly used tobacco product among U.S. middle and high school students."

 In Clackamas County, 9.8% of high school juniors reported using cigarettes in 2016, while 17.6% reported using vaping products.
 In 2018, the number of juniors using vaping products increased to 25%, while those who used cigarettes dropped to 6.5% — both slightly higher rates than recorded among juniors in the state of Oregon, according to the Oregon Health Authority's Student Wellness Survey.